alexgul4enko/bones/docs/docs/resources/withFinalForm.md

     validate,
   },
   customConnectResource({
-    namespace: 'test'
+    namespace: 'users',
+    endpoint: 'users/:uuid?'
   }),
   {
     Loader: MyCustomLoader,
   }
-)
+)(ReactFormComponent)

-//same with short sintax
+//same with short syntax
 export default withFinalForm(
   {
     validate,
   },
-  customConnectResource('test'),
+  customConnectResource('users/:uuid?'),
   {
     Loader: MyCustomLoader,
   }
-)
+)(ReactFormComponent)
 ```

 Using this configuration it will call `myCustomFetch` function on mount component and on Submit.
-Please, pay attantion that prefetch option and REST API flow has same flow as with using simple resource the only one difference is that you can define your own async action.
+Please, pay attention that prefetch option and REST API flow has same flow as with using simple resource the only one difference is that you can define your own async action.